 1) Monthly fellowship meetings where fellows meet with each other and members of the New York Theatre Workshop community to discuss craft, aesthetics, and artistic development;

+5) A three-day weekend retreat at the start and end of the fellowship.
 2050 Fellows are awarded both a stipend and an additional artistic development fund that supports Fellowship projects, theatre tickets, research or travel.

-The 2050 Fellowship supports early-career artists who exhibit outstanding artistry and whose voices are underrepresented in the theatre.
+The 2050 Fellowship supports early career artists who exhibit outstanding artistry and whose voices are underrepresented in the theatre.
 We encourage applicants with a unique point of view inclusive of race, ethnicity, gender, faith, socioeconomic status, disability and sexual orientation.

-While we have of course made adjustments during Covid, the 2050 Fellowship is an in-person experience.
+The 2050 Fellowship is an in-person experience.
 We accept applications from artists not currently living in New York City; however, applicants must be willing and able to relocate to the NYC metro area for the duration of the fellowship.
 NYTW is unable to provide housing, relocation or employment assistance.
 Inability to attend regular meetings and events during the fellowship year may be considered grounds for discontinuation of the fellowship.

 Artists who will be enrolled in a full time educational institution (either undergraduate or graduate studies) for the duration of the fellowship year will not be considered.
 We encourage you to apply during your final year of school to partake in the fellowship upon graduation.